GreatWorksInternet/FlogoExtensions/function/unixtime/README.md

-# Datetime Functions
+# Unixtime Function
-This function package exposes common datetime functions.
+This package contains a function to convert datetime to a unix timestamp

 ## formatUnixTime()
 Converts datetime to unix timestamp.